Ardesco/Selenium-Maven-Template/README.md

 ### Build docker image from Dockerfile

-Note: When using JDK 11 or 13, a javax.xml.bind.JAXBException is occuring and compile time because of certain Java EE binaries that have been removed from JDK9+.
+Note: When using JDK 11 or 13, a javax.xml.bind.JAXBException is occuring at compile time because of certain Java EE binaries that have been removed from JDK9+.
+This is a known issue.
+Please continue building with JDK8 till the issue is resolved for other JDKs.

 #### Image with JDK13
 ```docker build -t selenium-maven-template:jdk13 --file Dockerfile_jdk13 .```